In the news | | | Who am I? | | | Galleries | | | Get my newsletter! | | | Art despite pain | | | Leave a comment! | | | Contact |

 One of my paintings won the inaugural Art Awards of the Canadian Pain Society in 2021, and one of my nature photos finished second with an Honourable Mention in a national photo contest run by The Bateman Foundation the same year.
 In 2022 one of my watercolour paintings won First Prize in the City of Montréal's Pierrefonds-Roxboro Art Contest, in the Amateur Artist category for Watercolour & Gouache artworks.

-By May 2023 my artwork had appeared in more than 20 group exhibitions, with several other group shows already planned for 2023 as well as a solo show in 2024.
+By July 2024 my artwork had appeared in a three-month solo show and more than 30 group exhibitions, with several other shows already planned for 2025.

 My motto – “Art despite pain” – reflects the ways in which my artwork serves to raise awareness of chronic pain, and to show others who live with painful conditions that there can still be beauty and joy in life.